Close Menu

 This sign of vulnerability is the crack that Yi Beun’s enemies have been waiting for, particularly Prince Yi-gyu (Lee Tae-sun).
 With Yi-gyu’s sights on revenge and obtaining the throne for a rival clan, all of his actions in The First Night With The Duke Episodes 9-10 lead to a point of weakness in Yi Beun.
 One that Yi-gyu can happily exploit.
 With allies around every corner, Yi-gyu seems sure to succeed in his plan.
 One ally, in particular, turns out to be the most surprising – Jo Eun-ae (Kwon Han-sol).

-While the seeds had been planted in previous episodes that Eun-ae’s role had shifted from heroine to villain, in The First Night With The Duke Episodes 9-10, the mask is completely off.
+While seeds have been planted in previous episodes that Eun-ae’s role had shifted from heroine to villain, in The First Night With The Duke Episodes 9-10, the mask is completely off.
 Eun-ae is in her villain era, and she’s quite okay with it.
 From murder to orchestrating kidnappings and whispering rumors in Sun-chaek’s ear, Eun-ae will stop at nothing to get what she desires.
 A series of flashbacks spelling out all her past misdeeds drives home the depth of her ambition.

 The only people who may be able to stop her are Yi-gyu, a witness to her murdering the kidnapper, Yi Beun, if he discovers her actions, and Jung Su-gyeom (Seo Bum-June), another witness.
 He also discovers her forged letters mimicking Yi Beun’s writing, implicating her involvement in Sun-chaek’s kidnapping.
 When Su-gyeom confronts her, it is truly a wonderful moment of acting from Kwon Han-sol, where she slips from her good-hearted mask and dons something more vindictive and cruel.
 This is the real Eun-ae, making for a fascinating change.